ibrahim-embaby/freelance-platform-MOSTAQL/README.md

 # Redesigning Mostaql.com

-Mostaql is a freelancing platform that connects freelancers with work owners.\
+Mostaql is a freelancing platform that connects freelancers with project owners.\
 **link:** [mostaql.com](mostaql.com)
 in this project, I am trying to redesign the UI of this website using React.js